 Vin Diesel in Find Me Guilty (2006)

-The role: After making a name for himself in not one but three action franchises – 'The Fast And The Furious', 'xXx' and the Riddick series – Vin Diesel turned his back on all of them (albeit briefly).
+After making a name for himself in not one but three action franchises – 'The Fast And The Furious', 'xXx' and the Riddick series – Vin Diesel turned his back on all of them (albeit briefly).
 Why?
 To forge a proper acting career, starting with the lead role in Sidney Lumet's courtroom comedy drama, about a mobster who chose to defend himself.
 Also because 'The Chronicles Of Riddick' was slaughtered.
 But mostly the Sidney Lumet thing.

 Did it work?
 Diesel is excellent as Jack DiNorscio, a welcome reminder that he started out a 'serious' actor in the likes of 'Saving Private Ryan', 'Boiler Room' and 'Strays' before he was sucked into a world of carburettors.